aelfric/ncfl-livedocs/events/cx.md

   Judges must decide the winner independently.
 - Enter points (following the scale; see ballot and below) and a decision (must be one winner and one loser).
 - Confirm decision in tabroom.
-Write the winning SCHOOL and SIDE in your RFD.
+Write the winning CODE and SIDE in your RFD.
+This helps the Tabroom ensure your decision is recorded correctly.
+The first line of your RFD should be "I vote for the AFF/NEG which is code \_\_\_\_.
 - DISCLOSURE OF DECISIONS IS NOT ALLOWED FOR ANY REASON.
 - Help debaters and coaches by explaining the argument that caused you to vote.
   Your comments are a wonderful way to help students and coaches get